MRANMERA/Limits_Calculator/README.md

-## In-depth Description of the Limit Calculator Code
+## Overview of Limit Calculator Code

 The limit calculator offers a user-friendly interface for calculating limits of mathematical expressions.
 It utilizes symbolic mathematics to handle complex expressions and provides options for custom limits, graphing, and theme switching.
 The calculator is designed to be accessible to users with varying levels of mathematical expertise, offering a valuable tool for exploring and understanding limits in various contexts.